Local Polynomial Estimation of Time-Varying Parameters in Nonlinear Models: Introduction

+Another important feature of our theory is that it also applies to discrete-valued time series models, such as Poisson autoregressions.
+Such models are not covered by the theories of \citet{dahlhaus2017} and \citet{bardet2022} since these require the model of interest to be smooth; this condition is not satisfied when the time series is discrete--valued.
+In contrast, our theory for local linear estimators impose very weak smoothness conditions on the model due to our new proof techniques and so applies to discrete--valued time series models without any modifications.
+For the local constant estimator, we combine the ideas of \citet{Truquet2019}, who analyse time--varying discrete-valued time series models, with our main result to obtain a complete analysis of this estimator.

+We also contribute to the literature on asymptotic analysis of local polynomial estimators of varying-coefficient models by extending existing results \citep[see, e.g.,][]{fan1995JASA,loader2006} to cover situations where the objective functions are non-concave.
+This proves to be a non--trivial extension, but at the same time an important one since the log--likelihood functions of many non-linear models are non-concave.

+As an empirical application, we revisit the empirical study of \cite {agosto2016} where a Poisson autoregressive model with additional co--variates was used to model and analyze US defaults.
+Using the proposed methodology, we find substantial time--variation in the model parameters that the original study was unable to capture.
+In particular, we find that the ability of macroeconomic and financial variables to predict defaults have varied substantially over time.
+A battery of informal tests of the time--varying model against the time--invariant version finds strong support for the former.

 The remainder of the paper is organized as follows: Framework and estimators are introduced in Section \ref{sec: model}.
 Section \ref{sec: asymptotics} presents the asymptotic theory of the estimators.
-In Section \ref{sec: GAR}, we extend the theory to cover GARCH-type models.
-We then apply our general theory to particular models in Section \ref{sec: ex}.
-We present the results of two simulation studies and an empirical application in Sections \ref{sec: simul} and \ref{sec: empirical}, respectively.
-All lemmas and proofs have been relegated to the Appendix.
+Section \ref{sec: ex} provides examples of the theory when applied to particular models.
+We present the results of two simulation studies and the empirical application in Sections \ref{sec: simul} and \ref{sec: empirical}, respectively.
+All proofs have been relegated to the Appendix.